 change_hue_light

-Control Philips Hue lights by adjusting brightness, color hue, saturation, and turning them on or off using the Hue MCP Server.
+Control Philips Hue lights by adjusting brightness, color, and power state.
+Set specific light parameters including hue, saturation, and on/off status through the Hue MCP Server.

 Instructions